pymc-devs/pymc/docs/source/contributing/developer_guide.md

 \end{aligned}
 $$

-In the probabilistic programming context, this enables PyMC and its backend PyTensor to create and evaluate computation graphs to compute, for example log-prior or log-likelihood values.
+In a probabilistic programming context, this enables PyMC (via PyTensor) to create and evaluate computational graphs so that we can compute, for example, log-prior or log-likelihood values.

-## PyMC in Comparison
+## PyMC Compared to Other PPLs

 Within the PyMC model context, random variables are essentially PyTensor tensors that can be used in all kinds of operations as if they were NumPy arrays.
-This is different compared to TFP and pyro, where one needs to be more explicit about the conversion from random variables to tensors.
+This is different compared to Tensorflow Probability (TFP) and Pyro, where one needs to be explicit about the conversion from random variables to tensors.

-Consider the following examples, which implement the below model.
+Consider the implementaion of the following toy model in PyMC, TFP, JAX, and Pyro.

 $$
     \begin{aligned}